-Reinventing Home will report on these big shifts.
-Yet we’ll also get up close and personal, examining the texture of our daily lives.
+Reinventing Home will report on these big shifts—but we’ll also get up close and personal, examining the texture of our daily lives.

 Reimagining Our Living Space

-Here are some of the homely topics we will cover in the months ahead — with a Jungian twist, a nod to mindfulness, and a flash of whimsy:
+Here are some of the homely topics we cover with a Jungian twist, a nod to mindfulness, and a flash of whimsy: